[Music/Film] Masayoshi Takanaka - THE RAINBOW GOBLINS (1981)

 Masayoshi Takanaka, (Born in Tokyo, 1953) is one of Japan's most legendary guitarists, composers and producers.
 Takanaka's unique brand of fusion music was extremely influential in pioneering the Japanese City Pop genre of the late 1970's and 80's, he is a truly gifted experimentalist.

-Takanata's career started back in 1976 and his catalog features over forty acclaimed albums, but the one project of his that is truly enigmatic and unforgettable is the electrifying psychedelic rock concept album, THE RAINBOW GOBLINS (1981), a fantastical voyage of artwork and music that was adapted from the 1977 book of the same name written by Ul de Rico.
+Takanata's impactful solo career on Kitty Records started in 1976 with Seychelles (1976) and his catalog today features over forty albums, with classics like An Insatiable High (1977), Finger Dancin' (1980), and Brasilian Skies (1978), but the one project of Takanaka's that is truly enigmatic and unforgettable is the electrifying psychedelic fusion concept album, THE RAINBOW GOBLINS (1981), a fantastical voyage of artwork and music that was adapted from the 1977 book of the same name written by Ul de Rico.

 The seven goblins lived by eating the colours from rainbows; for that reason, they were known as the Rainbow Goblins.
 One day, the Rainbow Goblins heard about the Valley of the Rainbow.
 It gave them an infinite appetite just thinking about the great banquet they could enjoys there.
 Immediately, they set off in search of the legendary valley.
 Whenever difficulties arose concerning their journey, they just thought of the delicious colours ahead. ~ Prologue for Track 2 - Seven Goblins